Multi-hop Upstream Anticipatory Traffic Signal Control with Deep Reinforcement Learning

 \section{Abstract}

-Traffic signal control is crucial for managing congestion in urban networks.
-Existing myopic pressure-based control methods focus only on immediate upstream links, leading to suboptimal green time allocation and increased network delays.
-Effective signal control, however, inherently requires a broader spatial scope, as traffic conditions further upstream can significantly impact traffic at the current location.
-This paper introduces a novel concept based on the Markov chain theory, namely multi-hop upstream pressure, that generalizes the conventional pressure to account for traffic conditions beyond the immediate upstream links.
-This farsighted and compact metric informs the deep reinforcement learning agent to preemptively clear the present queues, guiding the agent to optimize signal timings with a broader spatial awareness.
+Coordination in traffic signal control is crucial for managing congestion in urban networks.
+Existing pressure-based control methods focus only on immediate upstream links, leading to suboptimal green time allocation and increased network delays.
+However, effective signal control inherently requires coordination across a broader spatial scope, as the effect of upstream traffic should influence signal control decisions at downstream intersections, impacting a large area in the traffic network.
+Although agent communication using neural network-based feature extraction can implicitly enhance spatial awareness, it significantly increases the learning complexity, adding an additional layer of difficulty to the challenging task of control in deep reinforcement learning.
+To address the issue of learning complexity and myopic traffic pressure definition, our work introduces a novel concept based on Markov chain theory, namely \textit{multi-hop upstream pressure}, which generalizes the conventional pressure to account for traffic conditions beyond the immediate upstream links.
+This farsighted and compact metric informs the deep reinforcement learning agent to preemptively clear the multi-hop upstream queues, guiding the agent to optimize signal timings with a broader spatial awareness.
 Simulations on synthetic and realistic (Toronto) scenarios demonstrate controllers utilizing multi-hop upstream pressure significantly reduce overall network delay by prioritizing traffic movements based on a broader understanding of upstream congestion.

-\section{Introduction}
+\section{INTRODUCTION}

-Traffic signal control (TSC) is a critical component of intelligent transportation systems, aimed at optimizing the traffic flow through intersections to minimize overall delay, reduce congestion, and improve travel times.
-Traditional TSC methods, such as fixed-time control, have been extensively used but are often inadequate in responding to dynamic and complex traffic conditions \cite{webster1958traffic, little1981maxband, warberg2008greenwave}.
-To capture the dynamic local traffic conditions around an intersection, the concept of traffic pressure, which quantifies the imbalance between traffic demand and the available capacity at an intersection \cite{varaiya2013maxpressure, varaiya2013maxpressure_springer}, has gained significant attention in the development of more adaptive signal control strategies \cite{tsitsokas2023two, ahmed2024cmp, liu2024nmp}.
+\IEEEPARstart{T}{raffic} signal control (TSC) is a cornerstone of intelligent transportation systems, designed to optimize traffic flow at intersections, reduce congestion, and minimize delays.
+Traditional methods, such as pre-timed and actuated control, have been widely adopted \cite{webster1958traffic, warberg2008greenwave, little1981maxband, hunt1982scoot}, but they often struggle to adapt to dynamic and complex traffic conditions.
+To address these limitations, the concept of traffic pressure has emerged as a promising metric for adaptive signal control strategies.
+Traffic pressure, at the intersection level, quantifies the disparity in traffic statistics (e.g., vehicle count or density) between upstream and downstream links \cite{varaiya2013maxpressure, varaiya2013maxpressure_springer}, enabling more responsive control approaches \cite{tsitsokas2023two}.
+For instance, PressLight \cite{wei2019presslight} integrated traffic pressure into reinforcement learning (RL) agent's reward design to improve network efficiency.